 10. Clothing Optional

-In ancient times, Egyptian children didn’t start wearing clothing until after the age of six years.
+In ancient times, Egyptian children didn’t start wearing clothing until after the age of six years, talk about one of the most interesting facts about Egypt!

 11. Ancient Grains